 - a.
 Discount rate As an unfunded plan, the discount rate reflects the index rate for 20-year, tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher as of the measurement date.
-The index rate used to measure the total OPEB liability was 4.1% as of December 31, 2018. - b.
-Health care cost trend rate -7.0% decreasing to an ultimate rate of 5.0%. - c.
-Mortality assumption RP-2014 annuitant distinct table adjusted to 2006 with MP-2018 general projection of future mortality improvement - d.
+The index rate used to measure the total OPEB liability was 2.12% as of December 31, 2020. - b.
+Health care cost trend rate Year 1 6.0%, Year 2 5.5%, subsequent years 5.0% - c.
+Mortality assumption RP-2014 annuitant distinct mortality table adjusted to 2006 with MP-2020 generational projection of future mortality improvement - d.
 General inflation rate -3.0% per year - e.
 Salary increases 3.0% per year - f.
 Actuarial cost method Entry age - g.
-Amortization method The recognition period for the experience and assumption changes is 9.9 years.
+Amortization method The recognition period for the experience and assumption changes is 10.4 years.
 This is equal to the average expected remaining service lives of all active and inactive members. - h.
 Asset valuation method n/a, no assets

 Sensitivity of Total OPEB Liability to Changes in the Health Care Cost Trend Rates.
-The following table presents the total OPEB liability of Intercity Transit calculated using the current healthcare cost trend rate of 7 percent, as well as what the OPEB liability would be if it were calculated using a discount rate that is 1 percentage point lower (6%) or 1 percentage point higher (8%) than the current rate.
+The following table presents the total OPEB liability of Intercity Transit calculated using the current healthcare cost trend rate of 6.0 percent decreasing to 5.0%, as well as what the OPEB liability would be if it were calculated using a discount rate that is 1 percentage point lower (5.0% to 4.0%) or 1 percentage point higher (7.0% to 6.0%) than the current rate.